Kansas' record Top 25 run over; Michigan jumps to No. 3

 “It’s really hard when everybody around them nationally and everything just thinks you’re going to breeze through stuff,” Bulldogs coach Mark Few said after their latest win, “but it’s not reality.”

 Baylor beat then-No. 6 Texas on the road last week in the first matchup involving top-10 teams from the state of Texas, only to announce another pause for COVID-19 on Thursday.
-That led to postponements against TCU and No. 11 Oklahoma, so the Bears won't be on the court again — at the soonest — until facing Texas Tech on Feb.
-13.
+The Bears aren't scheduled to play again until Feb.
+20.

 The Crimson Tide and Sooners were followed at No. 13 by the Longhorns, who fell seven spots after their losses to Baylor and Oklahoma State last week.
 The Mountaineers were next, with Iowa falling seven spots to No. 15, followed by Tennessee, Florida State, Virginia Tech, Creighton and Southern California.